 Besides your traffic channel, you will need a medium to host an offer, which is typically a website or a landing page.
 In the example of the blog, you would work with the article that is embedded in your website.

-So now, you got two layers for testing already: 1) Organic traffic via Google search; 2) The blog article.
+So now, you got two layers for testing already: 1) Organic traffic via Google search; 2) The b2b lead generation blog article.

-What other factors play a role in converting in the funnel process?
-Guess what … Your Lead Capture Form.
+What other factors play a role in converting lead in the funnel process?

-The form within your content is the key interface that connects your audience to your brand.
-Without the form, you just wait for a visitor to somehow figure out a way to message or call you.
+The lead capture form within your content is the key interface that connects your audience to your brand.
+Without placing a lead form, you just wait for a visitor to somehow figure out a way to message or call you.

 Now, we got the third layer identified: Your LeadGen form.

-Inside LeadGen, you can run AB tests with different form variants and let the tool split the traffic to find out which form perform better and drives more leads.
+Inside LeadGen App, you can run AB tests with different form variants and let the tool split the traffic to find out which form perform better and drives more leads.

-All of these steps are crucial, especially the planning part of choosing the right channels to begin with.
-I really cannot emphasise the importance of strategic thinking highly enough.
+All of these steps are crucial, especially the planning part of choosing the right lead generation channels, to begin with.
+It all starts with proper planning and strategic thinking what you want to achieve and then breaking down how you will achieve it.

-Start here with LeadGen App to create lead capture forms less than 3 minutes.
+Start here with LeadGen App to create high-converting lead capture forms less than 3 minutes.